 i.
-Formal Assessment Tasks: Distribution of Assessment Task Notification Sheets, Assessment Schedules and the Assessment Calendar

-Assessment for the HSC Course commences during Term 4 after the completion of the Preliminary Course.
-At the commencement of the HSC Course, students will be issued with an Assessment Handbook and Assessment Schedules for each course.
-These documents are published on the College website and on the Year Group's Edmodo page.
+Formal Assessment Tasks: Distribution of Assessment Task Notification Sheets, Assessment Schedules and the Assessment Calendar Assessment for the Preliminary HSC Course commences during Term 1.
+Students will be issued with an Assessment Handbook (hard copy) and Assessment Schedules (available on the College website and Year 11 Google Classroom page) for each course.
+These documents are published on the College website and on the Year Group's Google Classroom page.
 Due dates for each assessment task for each course are placed on the Assessment Calendar which is also published on the College website.
-It is mandated at St Columba's Catholic College that students in Stage 6 attend an Assessment Information evening where they will be required to sign a class list to indicate that they have received their Assessment Handbook and Assessment Schedules.
+It is mandated at St Columba's Catholic College that students in Stage 6 attend an Assessment Information session where they will be required to sign a class list to indicate that they have received their Assessment Handbook and Assessment Schedules.